Pennyw0rth/NetExec-Wiki/smb-protocol/password-spraying.md

 ### Using Username/Password Lists

-You can use multiple usernames or passwords by seperating the names/passwords with a space.
+You can use multiple usernames or passwords by separating the names/passwords with a space.

 ```
 nxc smb 192.168.1.101 -u user1 user2 user3 -p Summer18